 Surfaces and hard materials for a modern garden

-In the context of arranging a modern garden, surfaces play a key role.
-Architectural concrete it is elegant and minimalist, large-format cubes emphasize the geometry, and composite boards are natural in appearance, but durable.
-Gravel or grit give lightness and step-stone slabs They allow you to create practical paths that don't require excessive maintenance.
-It's worth ensuring that the materials are non-slip and easy to clean.
+When designing a modern garden, paving plays a key role.
+Architectural concrete is elegant and minimalist, large-format paving stones emphasize geometry, and composite decking is natural in appearance yet durable.
+Straight lines and geometric paths are key elements of modern garden design.
+Gravel or grit add a touch of lightness, while stepping stones create practical paths that require minimal maintenance.
+It's important to ensure the materials are non-slip and easy to clean.

 Grass and walking space – how to plan?